Special reception needs of vulnerable groups

 As discussed in the chapter on Guarantees for vulnerable groups, national law does not define the categories of persons that are considered vulnerable.

-The Ordinance of the FDJP on the management of federal reception centres in the field of asylum and accommodation at airports provides that asylum seekers are to be accommodated in single-sex dormitories, and that families are accommodated in the same dormitory.
-Furthermore, families should also be accommodated in premises “which allow a common life and which take into account, as much as possible, the need to have a private sphere”.
-As far as vulnerable groups are concerned, the Ordinance simply states that the specific needs of vulnerable persons, including unaccompanied minors, will be taken into account during their accommodation and supervision, and that unaccompanied minors will be accommodated away from adults.
+The Ordinance of the FDJP on the management of federal reception centres in the field of asylum and accommodation at airports provides that asylum applicants are to be accommodated in single-sex dormitories, and that families are accommodated in the same dormitory.
+Furthermore, families should also be accommodated in premises “which allow a common life, and which take into account, as much as possible, the need to have a private sphere”.
+As far as vulnerable groups are concerned, the Ordinance simply states that the specific needs of vulnerable persons, including unaccompanied minors, will be considered during their accommodation and supervision, and that unaccompanied minors will be accommodated away from adults.

-Concerning other vulnerable groups, the NCPT has regretted the provisory suppression, in several centres, of rooms accessible only for women in order to make space for more dorms; as well as the accommodation of several families in the same room.
-The Commission is very critical about the treatment of persons with disabilities as well, as in several centres the mobility was strongly reduced for people on a wheel chair.[7]
+Concerning other vulnerable groups, the NCPT expressed concerns regarding the provisory suppression, in several centres, of rooms accessible only for women to make space for more dorms, as well as the accommodation of several families in the same room.
+The Commission is also very critical about the treatment of persons with disabilities, as in several centres the mobility was strongly reduced for people in a wheelchair.[8]

 Reception in cantonal centres

-Asylum seekers, including vulnerable ones and unaccompanied minors, are transferred to a canton if their asylum application has been granted, if they have been given a temporary permit or if their asylum procedure is still pending, but the case is complex and needs more time (extended procedure).
+Asylum applicants, including vulnerable ones and unaccompanied minors, are transferred to a canton if their asylum application has been granted, if they have been given a temporary permit or if their asylum procedure is still pending, but the case is complex and needs more time (extended procedure).
 Minors below 12 are also assigned to cantonal accommodation.
-In all these cases, asylum seekers are thus assigned to reception facilities, for whose maintenance and regulation the assigned canton will be responsible.
+Several cantons also allow placement in foster families.
+In all these cases, asylum applicants are thus assigned to reception facilities, for whose maintenance and regulation the assigned canton will be responsible.
 Reception conditions in the cantons vary.

 While the SEM used to assign unaccompanied children to cantons in which specific structures were set up, it now includes all cantons in the reception of unaccompanied minors.[9]
 Due to the increase in the number of unaccompanied minors, several cantons increased their reception capacities.[10]

-In a report published in 2016 and subsequently updated in 2018 by Asile LGBT Genève, it was highlighted that the reception and accommodation conditions were particularly worrisome for LGBTQI+ asylum seekers.[13].
-This has been confirmed by another report, again concerning LGBTQI+ asylum seekers, published in November 2022 by the Observatory for Asylum and Foreigners Law in the french-speaking Switzerland.[14]
+In a report published in 2016 and subsequently updated in 2018 by Asile LGBT Genève, it was highlighted that the reception and accommodation conditions were particularly worrisome for LGBTQI+ asylum applicants.[14]
+This has been confirmed by another report, again concerning LGBTQI+ asylum applicants, published in November 2022 by the Observatory for Asylum and Foreigners Law in the French-speaking Switzerland.[15]

 In its report published in November 2022, GREVIO regretted that “it is difficult to gain an up-to-date picture of the situation in all cantons” as well as the “wide disparities in accommodation conditions and in strategies to protect women from violence”.
 According to the report, the main sour points remain the “major shortcomings in training on gender-based violence for staff working in collective accommodation centres, and a lack of practical tools to help detect cases of violence.[16]

-Shelters offering special protection to victims of trafficking as well as victims of domestic violence are missing in most areas or there are significant obstacles for asylum seekers in accessing, partly due to financing issues between federal and cantonal authorities.
+Shelters offering special protection to victims of trafficking as well as victims of domestic violence are missing in most areas.

-[2] Swiss Confederation, Rapport sur la situation des femmes et des filles relevant du domaine de l’asile, October 2019, available in French (and German and Italian) at: https://bit.ly/2w01y6Z.
-See also: Anne-Laurence Graf, Eine Zusammenfassung der Empfehlungen zum Schutz von asylsuchenden Frauen und Mädchen im Anschluss an das Postulat Feri, October 2021, available in German (and French) at: https://bit.ly/3GMF8pd.
+[2] Swiss Confederation, Rapport sur la situation des femmes et des filles relevant du domaine de l’asile, October 2019, available in French (and German and Italian) here.
+See also: Anne-Laurence Graf, Eine Zusammenfassung der Empfehlungen zum Schutz von asylsuchenden Frauen und Mädchen im Anschluss an das Postulat Feri, October 2021, available in German (and French) here.

 [3] SEM, Situation von Frauen und Mädchen in den Bundesasylzentren: Bericht zur Umsetzung der Massnahmen in Erfüllung des Postulates 16.3407 Feri vom 9.
-Juni 2016, 17 November 2021, available in German (and French) at: https://bit.ly/3GQDl2l.
+Juni 2016, 17 November 2021, available in German (and French) here.

 [4] GREVIO, Baseline Evaluation Report – Switzerland, November 2022, para 275.
-The report is available in English here: https://bit.ly/3HzBkun.
+The report is available in English here.

-[8] Konferenz der kantonalen Sozialdirektorinnen und Sozialdirektoren (SODK), Empfehlungen der SODK zu unbegleiteten minderjährigen Kindern und Jugendlichen aus dem Asylbereich, 20 May 2016, available in German at: https://bit.ly/339WGwE.
+[9] Konferenz der kantonalen Sozialdirektorinnen und Sozialdirektoren (SODK), Empfehlungen der SODK zu unbegleiteten minderjährigen Kindern und Jugendlichen aus dem Asylbereich, 20 May 2016, available in German here.

-[9] For a global and regularly updated view of the reception facilities for unaccompanied children in the cantons, see: Alliance for the Rights of Migrant Children, Cartographie cantonale des structures de prise en charge pour MNA, available in French (and German) at: http://bit.ly/2Fh73hA.
+[10] For a global and regularly updated view of the reception facilities for unaccompanied children in the cantons, see: Alliance for the Rights of Migrant Children, Cartographie cantonale des structures de prise en charge pour MNA, available in French (and German) here.

-[10] Swiss Red Cross, Service ambulatoire pour victimes de la torture et de la guerre, available in French (and German) at: https://bit.ly/3pZphgX.
+[11] Swiss Red Cross, Service ambulatoire pour victimes de la torture et de la guerre, available in French (and German) here.

-[11] For contacts and more information, see the website Support for Torture Victims, available at: https://bit.ly/3n3Sxl0.
+[12] For contacts and more information, see the website Support for Torture Victims, available here.

 [13] Article 44 AO2.

-[14] ODAE, Asile LGBTQI+ – La situation des personnes LGBTQI+ dans le domaine de l’asile, 15 November 2022, available in French here: https ://bit.ly/3vpCFwJ.
+[15] ODAE, Asile LGBTQI+ – La situation des personnes LGBTQI+ dans le domaine de l’asile, 15 November 2022, available in French here.

-[15] GREVIO, Baseline Evaluation Report – Switzerland, November 2022, para 276.
-The report is available in English at: https://bit.ly/3HzBkun.
+[16] GREVIO, Baseline Evaluation Report – Switzerland, November 2022, para 276.
+The report is available in English here.

 Table of contents